 PDF/UA (Universal Accessibility)

 PDF/UA (ISO 14289) was released in 2012.
-PDF/UA is standardization for PDF content aimed at ensuring accessibility by those who rely on assistive technology.
+PDF/UA is a standardization for PDF content aimed at ensuring accessibility by those who rely on assistive technology.
 PDF/UA uses Tagged PDF files.

 PDF/Raster 1.0 is a subset published with PDF 2.0.
-It is designed to help in the storage, exchange, and transportation of PDF documents with multi-page raster-images.
+It is designed to help in the storage, exchange, and transportation of PDF documents with multi-page raster images.
 It combines characteristic PDF and TIFF features.